Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

-In the true world, this tool is designed for people and institutions who store folders of files somewhere on hard drives or servers, who manage them with a simple file manager and with some metadata in various files.
+In the true world, this tool is designed for people and institutions who store folders of files somewhere on hard drives or servers, who manage them with a simple file manager and with some metadata in various files (text, spreadsheet, xml...).
 Of course, if files and metadata are well managed, they can be ingested too.

 This plugin replaces the [fork of Csv Import] and the plugin [Xml Import], that won't be maintained any more.
 All of their features have equivalents in this